simorgh1/gitpod-workspace/Readme.md

 Simply click [this link](https://gitpod.io/#https://github.com/simorgh1/gitpod-workspace/tree/use-ecr-devcontainer) and Gitpod will create your environment.

-After Startup, docker daemon is started.
+After Startup, docker daemon is started, and you may switch to your workspace in a new Terminal.